-Can I be seen at the Student Health Center if I do not have the College Student Health Insurance?
+Can I be seen at the Student Health Center if I do not have the university's Student Health Insurance?

 Yes.
 All full-time students have paid a health fee as part of their tuition which entitles them to use of the Student Health Center.
 There is a fee to see a doctor or nurse practitioner and there are other charges for services rendered (see charges)